debops/debops/docs/ansible/roles/slapd/defaults-detailed.rst

   merged together, and their entries can modify each other when they have the same ``name`` value.

-  Each test case is defined using specific paramters:
+  Each test case is defined using specific parameters:

   ``name``
     Required.
 The attribute to test, with optional access level and value,